What does it actually take to win a hackathon?

 • Have a Plan B: know what you'll cut if you run out of time

 Judges don't give bonus points for clean code or real databases.
 They reward impressive demonstrations of novel ideas.
 Optimize for demo impact, not engineering excellence.
+For deeper prototyping principles, see the software prototyping guide.

 Work backwards from your demo.
 Allocate time for pitch preparation (at least 20%), build in buffer for inevitable surprises, and have hard cutoff points where you stop adding features and start polishing.